These were my father’s glasses:

 I never knew our father so I couldn’t say much except what I’d heard and read.
 But I did mail him copies of every document I have on our father as well all of our family photos.
 I also enclosed some handwritten letters from our father as well as his parents’ original marriage certificate and our father’s glasses.

-Robbed of any opportunity to know his father I felt that he should at least have something that once belonged to him – I know my father would have wanted him to have something.
+Robbed of any opportunity to know his father I felt that he should at least have something that once belonged to him – I know our father would have wanted him to have something.

 Unfortunately I can’t send him a very happy family history but I think our future looks pretty bright.